Mark Lawrence Zeidel, MD

 Associate Director, Internal Medicine Training Program

 Dr. Benjamin L. Schlechter is an attending in the Division of Hematology and Oncology and an Instructor in Medicine at Harvard Medical School.
-His main area of clinical activity is in gastrointestinal malignancies with a focus on colorectal and anal cancers.
-He also sees patients with pancreatic, biliary, and neuroendocrine malignancies.
-His research focuses on clinical applications of tissue microsystems under the direction of Dr. Donald E. Ingber at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
-His past research was on early genetic changes in the oncogenesis of breast cancer and genomic assays to assess clonality in multifocal breast tumors.
-In addition, he has published a review of radioimmunotherapy in lymphoma.
+His main area of clinical activity is in gastrointestinal malignancies with a focus on pancreatic cancer, colorectal cancer, and anal cancer.
+He is actively involved in developing novel therapies for GI malignancies.
+His past research focused on clinical applications of tissue microsystems under the direction of Dr. Donald E. Ingber at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+His graduate work at BU was on genomic assays to assess clonality in multifocal breast tumors and cancer oncogogensis.
 His administrative roles including working as Assistant Program Director for the Internal Medicine Residency Training Program and helping run the Oncology Hospital Medicine Service at Beth Israel Deaconess Medical Center.
 Dr. Schlechter attended Middlebury College in Vermont where is received his bachelors degree in history.
 He then attended Boston University where he received his masters degree.
 He attended medical school at Tel Aviv University Sackler School of Medicine, where he graduated in 2008.
 He is also a former Chief Medical Resident at Beth Israel Deaconess Medical Center where received the Lowell McGee Award for Teaching in 2011.
+Dr. Schelechter is a regular discussant in residency conferences on questions involving hematology and oncology, and he helps design the intern and resident schedules.

 Samir M. Parikh, MD